 On November 17, 1989, rail service to the ore mines ended with a 58-car ore train pulled by four locomotives, leaving just the International Paper Company at Corinth as an online shipper.
 In 2003, IP closed their Corinth mill and all freight service on the line ended.
 To preserve the line, in 2006, the Town of Corinth purchased the 16 mile stretch of track in their town for $2.2 million.

 During July 2011, the Saratoga & North Creek Railway took over operation of the line, operating passenger train trips between North Creek (NY) and the Amtrak station in Saratoga Springs (NY), serving a total of nine different stops along the line.
-Besides Saratoga Springs and North Creek, station stops are found at Corinth, Hadley/Luzerne, Stony Creek/1000 Acres Ranch, Thurman, Glen Hudson Campground, The Glen, and Riparius/Riverside.
-The S&NC is part of the Iowa Pacific Holdings (IPH) empire of freight and passenger railroads, which includes the San Luis & Rio Grande (CO), Mount Hood (OR), Texas State Railroad (TX), and Cape Cod (MA).
+Besides Saratoga Springs and North Creek, station stops are found at Corinth, Hadley/Luzerne, Stony Creek/1000 Acres Ranch, Thurman, Glen Hudson Campground, The Glen and Riparius/Riverside.
+The S&NC is part of the Iowa Pacific Holdings empire of freight and passenger railroads, which includes the San Luis & Rio Grande (Colorado), Mount Hood (Oregon), Texas State Railroad (Texas), and Cape Cod (Massachusetts).
 As a part of their rail operation, the S&NC operates a number of special trains, including their winter Snow Train, Polar Express, and various festival trains.

 Amtrak Ethan Allen Express train 290 at Rutland.
-We had our Safety Meeting then when Amtrak was ready we boarded the train for the trip to Saratoga Springs.
-I worked on several stories on the trip south.
-We arrived into Saratoga Springs and after unloading all the passengers, I headed down to get pictures of the Ethan Allen Express.
+We had our Safety Meeting then when Amtrak was ready, we boarded the train for the trip to Saratoga Springs.
+I worked on several stories on the trip south then after our arrivals and unloading all the passengers, I headed down to get pictures of the Ethan Allen Express.

 We left Saratoga Springs aboard the Saratoga & North Creek Railroad Special NRHS Train and headed up their railroad to North Creek.
-Bart then had us announce the Photo Runby at Corinth.
-It was an overcast and wet day but we had a train full of happy NRHS passengers.
-We arrived at Corinth and unloaded the train for two Photo Runbys.
+Bart then had us announce the photo runby at Corinth.
+It was an overcast and wet day but we had a train full of happy passengers.
+We arrived at Corinth and unloaded the train for two photo runbys.

 The front of the train with BL-2 52 pulling our train this morning.

-Photo Line at Cornith.
-The train then started to back up.
+Photo Line at Corinth.
+The train then started to reverse.

-Photo Runby 2 at Corinth.
-We reboarded the passengers and we were off to North Creek.
-Bart had me walk the train to announce the North Creek departure times and I thanked the passengers for their excellent following direction at the Corinth Photo Runby.
-I got to relax the rest of the way to our destination.
+Photo runby 2.
+We reboarded the passengers and were off to North Creek.
+Bart had me walk the train to announce the North Creek departure times and I thanked the passengers for their excellent following of directions at the Corinth photo runby.
+I was able to relax the rest of the way to our destination.